 If you don’t want to devote staff resources and time to MRO inventory management, engaging a third-party solution that integrates with your procurement software is a very effective way to achieve optimal efficiency and savings.

 With a VMI, you’ll push less paper, trim your transactions with on-demand purchases tied to just-in-time procurement planning, and easier invoicing thanks to fewer purchase orders.
 Depending on the VMI you choose, suppliers may even provide product storage equipment (e.g. shelves, bins, etc.), and manage inventory ordering and physical replacement.
 Your staff has what they need, when they need it, and your supplier restocks and invoices based on either usage or a specific time period.

 Your staff can devote their time and attention to position-specific tasks, and you’ll have a trusted on-site partner in the form of a supplier who can use their knowledge of your system and theirs to identify opportunities for greater savings.

 - Educate Staff on the Importance of MRO Inventory Management

 Best practices are only effective when they’re followed.
 Connect your procurement team with your MRO staff for interdepartmental educational opportunities, and provide adequate training for procurement software as well as clear explanations of the benefits of value-driven business processes.
 With everyone on the same page, it’s much easier to work toward the same procurement strategy.

 Make Smart MRO Management Your Policy

-Properly managed, your company’s MRO supply chain can be a source of not just cost savings, but tremendous value for your organization.
-Bring MRO in out of the cold and into a centralized procurement strategy driven by well-defined KPIs and full staff support.
+Properly managed, your company’s MRO supply chain can be a source of not just cost savings, but tremendous value for your organisation.
+Bring MRO in out of the cold and into a centralised procurement strategy driven by well-defined KPIs and full staff support.
 Your employees will spend less time on inventory, and more time on what matters: supporting your company’s success.